 Java remote debugging with eclipseThis is another cool feature of eclipse which allows you to connect your java application running on remote host and do remote debugging.
 You just need to start your java application with the java debug option discussed above and then connect your application from eclipse into specified port.
 You can check below link for step by step guide on java remote debugging with eclipse.

-Debugging java application in Eclipse and NetbeansDebugging java application locally on any IDE like Eclipse or Netbeans it’s very simple, just select the project and click debug or use debug shortcut provided by IDE.
+Debugging Java Program in Eclipse and NetbeansDebugging java application locally on any IDE like Eclipse or Netbeans it’s very simple, just select the project and click debug or use debug shortcut provided by IDE.
 You can also debug a single java class with main method.
 In Eclipse just right click and select "Debug as Java Application".

 10 practical Java debugging tipsNow let's see some java debugging tips which I used while doing debugging in Java in eclipse.